aspitsin/tvoyGorodOnline/README.md

 # TvoyGorodOnline

 Events in your city on real time.
-Add, edit and see all events in your location.
+Add, edit and chack all events in your location.